oracle-livelabs/developer/sqlcl-mcp-server-intro/6-build-a-html-dashboard.md

 <p></p>

-> &#9872; **NOTE:** In this lab you must allow your AI Agent to create a new project folder, scaffold an HTML page, and if required, install dependencies (e.g., npm, Node, Express, etc.).
+> &#9872; **Note:** In this lab you must allow your AI Agent to create a new project folder, scaffold an HTML page, and if required, install dependencies (e.g., npm, Node, Express, etc.).

 <p></p>